How to protect your private photos and personal data from being hacked

 Do use 2-factor authentication

-Most major online services, including iCloud, now offer 2-factor authentication (2fa).
-Apple's version pops a token code up on your iPhone, iPad, or Mac, and you have to punch it in to get access.
-Other systems use apps like Google Authenticator, 1Password, or Authy to supply you with a token, or sends it to your phone via SMS.
+Most major online services, including iCloud, offer 2-factor authentication (2fa).
+Apple's version pops up a token code on your iPhone, iPad, or Mac, and you have to punch it in to get access.
+Other systems use apps like Google Authenticator, 1Password, or Authy to supply you with a token.
+(If the service only offers tokens over SMS, it's not as secure — contact them and ask them to provide proper 2-factor support.)

 It's less convenient but it's far more secure.
 And if the 2-factor token pops up when you're not trying to log in, you know someone else is trying to get into your account.